swetayadav0521/wind_power_forecast/README.md

 4. Open `http://localhost:8000/predict` to access application and predict wind power generated based on attributes

+4. Open `http://localhost:9090` to access prometheous

+4. Open `http://localhost:3000` to access Grafana and create dashboard

 5. Press `CTRL+C` to quit the docker.